-What Israelis feel about the Situation

-The 2016 Israeli Democracy Index examines multiple aspects of Israel's democracy, including its structure, effectiveness, and values.
-The Index offers a multifaceted. up-to-date portrait of Israeli public opinion, identifying ongoing trends as well as new phenomena in the political and social arenas.
+What Israelis feel about the situation The 2016 Israeli Democracy Index examines multiple aspects of Israel's democracy, including its structure, effectiveness, and values.
+The Index offers a multifaceted, up-to-date portrait of Israeli public opinion, identifying ongoing trends as well as new phenomena in the political and social arenas.

+of the total sample agrees that Israelis

-CAN ALWAYS RELY ON ONE ANOTHER in times of trouble
+CAN ALWAYS RELY ON ONE ANOTHER

+in times of trouble